Azure/Cloud-Native/website/blog/2022-09-13/index.md

       - We have added an action method named `orderreceived` which can be reached on the route `api/externalorders/orderreceived`
       - We have attributed this action method with the attribute `Topic`.
 The first argument is the name of the pub/sub component, the second argument is the topic to subscribe to, in our case `orderreceivedtopic`
       - The action method expects to receive a `OrderModel` object.
-      - Inside this action method we start the business logic needed, once the logic is completed endpoint should return 200 ok respons to indicate that the consumer processed the message successfully and the broker can delete this message.
+      - Inside this action method we start the business logic needed, once the logic is completed endpoint should return 200 ok respons to indicate that the consumer processed the message successfully and the service broker (Azure Service Bus) can delete this message.
       - If anything went wrong during execution of business logic and we want to retry processing this message at a later time, we return 400 bad request, this will inform the message broker that the message needs to be retired based on the configuration in the message broker.
-      - If we need to drop the message as we are aware it will not be processed even after retries we return a 404 not found response, this will tell the message broker to drop the message and move it to dead-letter or poison queue.
+      - If we need to drop the message as we are aware it will not be processed even after multiple retries, we return a 404 not found response, this will tell the message broker to drop the message and move it to dead-letter or poison queue.
-7. Register Dapr and Subscribe Handler at the Consumer startup Open file `Program.cs` and replace its content with the content below:
+7. Register Dapr client and Subscribe handler at the service startup Open file `Program.cs` and replace its content with the content below:
     ```csharp
         var builder = WebApplication.CreateBuilder(args);